 • When you deal with setbacks—in general or related to your relationships—you have the resiliency to bounce back

+After reading through the types of attachment styles, you might have an inkling as to which one best describes you.
 If you have any questions about your attachment style or how you can use this information to improve your relationships, schedule a free consultation with Holistic Mental Health Counseling.
 Our compassionate, certified therapists look forward to helping you step into the life you’ve always envisioned for yourself.

 Share: